 How do Brain Injuries Occur?

 In most cases, a traumatic brain injury occurs after a disruption to normal brain function.
-This could be a result from experiencing a violent jolt, a blow to the head or an object, such as a bullet or piece of skull, that penetrates the brain tissues.
+This could be a result from experiencing a violent jolt in a distracted driving accident, a blow to the head or an object, such as a bullet or piece of skull, that penetrates the brain tissues.
 Participating in contact sports such as football, boxing, soccer, lacrosse, and more.

 Are You Eligible to File a Case for Brain Injury in Santa Ana?